-Tina joined Ferguson, Frost, Moore & Young as an associate in 2014.
-Prior to joining the firm, she practiced law in New York City.
-Tina earned her J.D. and M.B.A. in May 2012 from Samford University, where she served as an Associate Editor and later as an Articles Editor for the American Journal of Trial Advocacy.
+Prior to joining the firm, Tina practiced law in New York City.
+She earned her J.D. and M.B.A. from Samford University, where she served as an Associate Editor and later as an Articles Editor for the American Journal of Trial Advocacy.
 Additionally, during law school, Tina was Justice of Phi Alpha Delta, President of Women in Law, Associate Director of Cumberland’s Trial Advocacy Board, Lieutenant Governor of Alabama for Regional Affairs for the American Bar Association Student Division, and a member of the Career Development Advisory Board.
 She has also served as a judicial intern for the Honorable Elisabeth A. French of the Jefferson County Circuit Court.

 Tina was born in New York, but raised in Alabama.
 Outside of the office, she enjoys traveling, reading, and watching SEC football and ACC basketball.
 Tina has a passion for learning languages and is currently trying to become trilingual.